📅 2020-Jun-09 ⬩ ✍️ Ashwin Nanjappa ⬩ 🏷️ cheatsheet, outlook ⬩ 📚 Archive

 Esc: Close currently open email window or any window or dialog.

-Ctrl + Shift + F: Open the Advanced Find dialog.
+Ctrl + Shift + F: Open the Advanced Find dialog to search.

 Ctrl + Shift + B: Open address book to search for people.